RobhooX/Robhoot/README.md

 ## 3. Pattern Inference (PI)

 Many patterns can be extracted from high-dimensionality data.
-We aim to combine classic variance-covariance matrix methods with AI and machine learning and process-based modeling to critically evaluate the robustness of the patterns.
+We aim to combine classic variance-covariance matrix methods with AI, machine learning and process-based modeling to critically evaluate the robustness of the patterns.

 ## 4. Model Validation (MV)